staticapps/staticapps.org/articles/authentication-and-authorization.md

 static application without running any server-side code yourself.
 Each service will have its own strengths and weaknesses and should be considered as part of your overall authentication strategy.

-One final (and extremely promising) option for authentication is [Mozilla Persona](http://www.mozilla.org/en-US/persona/).
-While it currently offers simple email-based authentication in a cross-browser way, the long-term goal of the project is to bring authentication directly into the browser itself.
-If this goal is realized, it may become possible to have a trusted authentication scheme that doesn't rely on any server whatsoever.

 ---

 Phew, that was a lot of information!
 Properly handling user authentication and authorization can be complex, and the specific